It’s interesting what you’ll find if you google “how many Christmas gifts per child.”

 My husband has his own tradition, though. *wink*

 Every year, Jeremy takes all five of our kids to one of their favorite places- a particular store in the Stock Yards in downtown Fort Worth-

 And he lets them each pick out a gift.

-Then, they all go home and he wraps the gifts (or delegates that part to me or our 13-year old daughter).
+Then, they all go home and he wraps the gifts (or delegates that part to me or one of our teenage daughters).